Frameworkium/frameworkium-bdd/README.md

 Frameworkium-BDD [![Build Status][status-svg]][status]
 ======================================================

-This is a Cucumber implementation of [Frameworkium][frameworkium], it utilises all the features of [frameworkium-core][core] with an added BDD layer provided from the Cucumber-JVM framework to give you a BDD Automation solution.
+This is a Cucumber-jvm framework implementing [Frameworkium][frameworkium] libraries, it utilises the features from [frameworkium-ui](https://github.com/Frameworkium/frameworkium-ui), [frameworkium-api](https://github.com/Frameworkium/frameworkium-api) and [frameworkium-reporting](https://github.com/Frameworkium/frameworkium-reporting) with an added BDD layer provided from Cucumber-JVM framework to give you a Frameworkium + BDD Automation solution.

 ## Getting Started